 Your basic fabric wreath is ready now. .
 This is how she looked at this stage.

 I thought she looked pretty already.
-I could totally imagine stopping at this point, like I did when I made my first rag / fabric scrap wreath back in the old days.
+I could totally imagine stopping at this point, like I did when I made my fabric Christmas wreath back in the old days.
 But as much as I liked the fabricky goodness a vision was coming alive and I wanted to see how my flowers were doing in their bath.